zcjhnsn/data-vis-final/process.md

 We were somewhat surprised at the number of fatalities per year.
 We had anticipated it to be higher.
 Viewing by miles also makes quite a difference as to which state is really the deadliest.
 The state viz works pretty well, it could benefit from optimization however.

 We were quickly able to see that the type of data given to the parallel set diagram matters.
 In the above gif, some datapoints have been sorted to very fine numbers.
 This is because the month data then splits based on the day of the month.
 Order matters and, since the user can rearrange the vis at will, a reset button would be good to add.
 Also, the types of data that we give the parallel set can't have too wide of a range since the chart is nearly impossible to read further down the chart.

+There was a bit of a struggle getting the data into a hierarchical data structure for the Treemap.
+A lot of the documentation is availible for creating Treemaps with previous version however it is sparse for version 5 and there were some significant breaking changes with promises and callbacks.